JorgePe/BOOSTreveng/tiltsensor.md

 - 0x06 - ?? accepted but does nothing?
 - 0x07 - ?? accepted but does nothing?

-Byte 6 is notification granularuty.
+Bytes 6 and 7 is notification granularuty.
 The value seems to be degrees.
 Probably makes sense only for mode 0x00 and 0x04.
 Might have other meaning for other modes.

-Byte 7 can be higher byte of granularity.

 Byte 8 - ??
-Byte 9 - changing it had no effect
+Byte 9 - ?? changing it had no effect
 Byte 10 - ?? changing it to any value except 0 caused further attempts to read from sensor to give no result

 Byte 11 (last byte) toggles subscription, 0x01 enables it, 0x00 disables it.